 Placerville Truck Accident Lawyer

-Because the average motor vehicle weighs less than 4,000 pounds and a big rig fully loaded weighs around 80,000 pounds, severe injuries and fatalities often happen when they collide.
-Because of their power, size, and weight, that makes a big truck one of the most dangerous things on the road.
-According to the National Highway Traffic Safety Administration, there were 4,678 fatalities caused by collisions with big trucks in 2018, an increase over the previous year.
+Because the average motor vehicle weighs less than 4,000 pounds and a big rig fully loaded weighs around 80,000 pounds, severe injuries, and fatalities often happen when they collide.
+Their power, size, and weight make a big truck one of the most dangerous things on the road.
+According to the National Highway Traffic Safety Administration, were 4,678 fatalities caused by collisions with big trucks in 2018, an increase over the previous year.
 Pedestrian fatalities increased by 13 percent in accidents involving commercial trucks.
 Some of the most common reasons for truck accidents that contribute to the number of injuries and deaths include:

-- Speeding is a major cause of truck accidents.
+- Speeding is a significant cause of truck accidents.
 This may be related to the shortage of truck drivers on the roads and pressure from the company that employs the trucker.

-- Reckless driving such as unsafely changing lanes, merging, or following too closely results in accidents caused by commercial trucks.
-Any form of reckless driving can cause an underride/override accident or collision because of a truck's blind spots.
+- Reckless driving, such as unsafely changing lanes, merging, or following too closely, results in accidents caused by commercial trucks.
+Reckless driving can cause an underride/override accident or collision because of a truck's blind spots.

 - Falsifying records has always been a problem with some truck drivers.
 Because truckers are allowed to drive for a certain number of hours and then take rest breaks, they or the company that employs them may be tempted to falsify records.
-Because familiarity with both state and federal laws is needed to find proof that documents were falsified, hiring an experienced lawyer is a good idea.
+Because familiarity with state and federal laws is needed to prove that documents were falsified, hiring an experienced lawyer is a good idea.

 - Inexperienced drivers are sometimes hired because of a shortage of truck drivers.
-These drivers, because they have little experience in handling a big rig, are more likely to be involved in a rollover or jackknife collision.
+Because they have little experience handling a big rig, these drivers are likelier to be involved in a rollover or jackknife collision.

 - Fatigue is caused by long hours on the road and sleep deprivation and can lead to an accident when a driver falls asleep at the wheel.

 - Poor maintenance causes accidents when a worn tire blows out, brakes fail, or leaks occur in the airlines.
-This can lead to a driver's loss of control over his or her vehicle.
+This can lead to a driver's loss of control over their vehicle.

-- Poorly managed cargo such as overloading, having an uneven load, or poor tie-downs results in a collision.
-Cargo can spill on the roadway or cause the big truck to rollover, impacting other motorists and causing serious injuries.
+- Poorly managed cargo, such as overloading, uneven load, or poor tie-downs, results in a collision.
+Cargo can spill on the roadway or cause the big truck to roll over, impacting other motorists and causing severe injuries.

-The video below explains why trucking accident cases are different from car accident cases.Why You Need a Seasoned Lawyer to Help
+The video below explains why trucking accident cases differ from car accident cases.Why You Need a Seasoned Lawyer to Help

-Because there are many ways in which a truck driver or the company that employs the trucker can be negligent and cause a motor vehicle crash, having experienced representation is essential.
-A claim for personal injury damages covers all of your medical costs, rehabilitation, lost wages and reimburses you for your pain and suffering.How a Law Firm Investigates Your Case
+Because there are many ways a truck driver or the company that employs the trucker can be negligent and cause a motor vehicle crash, having experienced representation is essential.
+A claim for personal injury damages covers your medical costs, rehabilitation, and lost wages and reimburses you for your pain and suffering.How a Law Firm Investigates Your Case

 It has been shown that enlisting the help of an experienced injury lawyer can result in a higher settlement following an accident injury.
-We begin by sending our investigators to the crash site to look for evidence to support your claim for compensation.
+We send our investigators to the crash site for evidence supporting your compensation claim.
 They review the police report for errors and talk to the witnesses, who can offer valuable information.
 The investigators look for cameras at traffic lights and businesses that may have filmed the accident.
-They perform accident reconstruction, which is commonly used as evidence in court and with insurance companies.Investigations Specific to Big Trucks
+They perform accident reconstruction, commonly used as evidence in court and with insurance companies.Investigations Specific to Big Trucks

-Because truck drivers and their companies have to follow federal and state regulations, the investigators will check to see if any of those rules were broken.
-This can include falsifying logs, driving for too long, and not checking the load for safety at specified intervals.
+Because truck drivers and their companies must follow federal and state regulations, the investigators will check if any rules were broken.
+This can include falsifying logs, driving too long, and not checking the load for safety at specified intervals.
 They will check maintenance records, the driver's background and driving record, and company information such as previous violations.
-Drivers who have committed too many infractions, been involved in other accidents, or have too many points on their driving record are not allowed to drive in many states.
-The investigators will also check if a traffic infraction such as speeding or drug use contributed to the crash.
+Drivers who have committed too many infractions, been involved in other accidents, or have too many points on their driving record cannot drive in many states.
+The investigators will also check if a traffic infraction, speeding, or drug use contributed to the crash.

-When the investigators have completed their work, all of this information will be given over to our lawyers.
-They will use it to build a strong case against the at-fault party and/or company and in favor of our client.
+When the investigators have completed their work, all this information will be given to our lawyers.
+They will use it to build a strong case against the at-fault party and/or company in favor of our client.
 This evidence can be used in negotiating with the insurance company on our client's behalf to provide the best possible outcome.
-If the insurance company balks at providing an appropriate settlement, the lawyers can use it to build a strong case to present in civil court.
+If the insurance company balks at providing an appropriate settlement, the lawyers can build a solid case to present in civil court.
 As always, the client owes nothing until their case has been won.Placerville Truck Accident Lawyer

-I’m Ed Smith, a Placerville truck accident lawyer.
-I’m here to offer my free and friendly advice if you or your loved one is injured in an accident with a big rig or other commercial trucks.
-Call me at (530) 392-9400 or (800) 404-5400, or you can connect with me by sending me a message online.
+We're here to offer our free and friendly advice if you or your loved one is injured in an accident with a big rig or another commercial truck.
+Call us at (530) 392-9400 or (800) 404-5400, or you can connect with us by sending a message online.